cmp5au/foia-predictions/README.md

 </center>
 <br>

 Of these 4 models, LightGBM was by far the best-performing in cross-validation, so I used this model to run a cross-validated grid search and tune the hyperparameters.
-My final model had about 78% accuracy in predicting the FOIA request result, which is quite a bit higher than the baseline.
+My final model had about 78% accuracy in predicting the FOIA request result; a significant improvement over baseline.
 _________________________

 ### Feature Importances